Achilles Teninopathy (Achilles Tendinitis)

 Plantar Fascitis (PF)

 PF is the most common cause of chronic heel pain.
-The plantar fascia is the fibrous part in the arch of your foot.
-It can inflame and can cause stabbing pain underneath the foot, especially in the morning when getting out of bed.
-It can be made worse by poor fitting shoes, prolonged standing, tight calves and obesity.
+The plantar facia is the fibrous part in the arch of your foot.
+Discomfort and pain can be caused by poor fitting shoes, prolonged standing, tight calves and obesity.

-Treatment varies with each case but can include orthotics or taping, manual mobilisation of the foot and ankle and massage.
-It can take up to 18months to resolve in extreme cases.
+Treatment: This will vary with each case but can include orthotics or taping, manual mobilisation of the foot & ankle and also massage.
 An effective home remedy is to fill a frozen water bottle with ice and roll the foot over the top for a couple of minutes.
-This helps to numb and massage the affected area.